roualdes/bridgestan/docs/languages/julia.md

 Return the path the the BridgeStan directory.

 If the environment variable `BRIDGESTAN` is set, this will be returned.
-Otherwise, this function downloads an artifact containing the BridgeStan repository and returns the path to the extracted directory.
+Otherwise, this function downloads a matching version of BridgeStan under a folder called `.bridgestan` in the user's home directory.

+See `set_bridgestan_path!()` to set the path from within Julia.

-<a target='_blank' href='https://github.com/roualdes/bridgestan/blob/main/julia/src/compile.jl#L6-L14' class='documenter-source'>source</a><br>
+<a target='_blank' href='https://github.com/roualdes/bridgestan/blob/main/julia/src/compile.jl#L19-L29' class='documenter-source'>source</a><br>

 <a id='BridgeStan.set_bridgestan_path!' href='#BridgeStan.set_bridgestan_path!'>#</a>
 **`BridgeStan.set_bridgestan_path!`** &mdash; *Function*.